nicholas-miklaucic/ai4sci-materials-2024/ml-ai.typ

 and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.], attribution: [Tom Mitchell, *Machine Learning*])

-== Artificial Intelligence (AI)

-Artificial intelligence (AI) has a broader definition: computers that behave intelligently in some way.
-This is broader than machine learning and includes algorithms that don't learn directly from experience.

-We won't be talking about non-ML AI right now, so let's get back to ML.

 == Supervised Learning

 - Prediction of some _target_, often $y$, from labeled training data, often $X$.